andreybleme/andreybleme.github.io/_posts/2019-08-15-securely-centralized-configuration-spring-cloud-config.markdown

 share: true
 ---

-Every software application needs some configuration: database URLs, passwords, usernames, links and such.
+Every software application needs some configuration: database URLs, passwords, usernames, links, and such.
 If we think of single monolith applications, the first approach that comes to our minds is to store these configurations in some XML, YAML, properties file, or even in a database table where we can retrieve configuration at run time (dynamically).
 So whenever your project needs some new configuration parameter you can simply create it in your config file or insert it on the database table.
-But when we think of distributed architectures composed by dozens of micro services, managing configuration using this same approach is no easy task: if using simple config files, we would have to keep copies of them in every execution environment for each of our services.
+But when we think of distributed architectures composed by dozens of microservices, managing configuration using this same approach is no easy task: if using simple config files, we would have to keep copies of them in every execution environment for each of our services.
 If using configurations stored in a database, we would have to map our domain in every service just for them to be able to use some simple configuration parameter such as "MYSQL_URL".

 Modern distributed architectures demands for externalized and centralized configuration management.
 In a [twelve-factor app](https://12factor.net/config) configuration should be **independent** from code, **securely stored** and **available** so we can scale up without doing significant changes to tooling.
 This is what Spring Cloud Config helps us to achieve.
-It provides us support for externalized configuration offering a central place to manage external properties for applications that needs to consume it across different environments.
+It provides us support for externalized configuration offering a central place to manage external properties for applications that need to consume it across different environments.
 As an application moves through the deployment pipeline, from dev to test and into production, we can easily manage the configuration between those environments and be certain that applications have everything they need to run.

 In this post I will show you how to use spring cloud config to centralize configuration safely using symmetric key encryption.